yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 * `10.250.0.16` represents the IP of our Kali machine.
 * `8001` represents the port the python http server is listening on.
-* `demon.x64.bin` represents the file containing our beacons' shellcode
+* `demon.x64.bin` represents the file containing our beacon's shellcode.

 With the loader now ready, we will go right ahead and compile it.